-Unfortunately there are several reports that discuss the dangers of TikTok, from predator concerns to collecting data on minors without parental consent.
+Unfortunately there are many reports showcasing the negative impact of TikTok on teens – from predator concerns to collecting data on minors without parental consent.
 We want parents to be informed before they give their student access to this app.

-TikTok’s content moderation methods have come under fire, according to Business Insider
+TikTok’s content moderation methods have come under fire

-TikTok attempts to remove content created by kids under 13, according to the Wall Street Journal
+TikTok says it attempts to remove content created by kids under 13

 Why should parents care?